-tell you what to ask and what to look for when it comes to termite
+We give you the lowdown on what to ask and look for when it comes to termite management.

-There are around 300 species of termite in Australia, but only a handful cause problems.
+There are over 300 species of termites in Australia, but only a handful cause problems.
 Subterranean termites (also called white ants) cause most of the damage around the country.
 They feed off cellulose-containing materials like timber.

-Termites can cause major structural and economic damage to homes and commercial buildings by eating the inside of the structure and leaving only a thin shell for protection from the outside environment.
+Termites can cause major structural and economic damage to homes and commercial buildings by eating the inside of the structure, leaving only a thin shell for protection from the outside environment.

-Here are a few signs that termites might be wreaking havoc on your home:
+They aren't always easy to spot, but here are a few signs that termites might be wreaking havoc on your home.

-- Mud shelter tubes they build for protection (pictured).
-These can sometimes be seen in brick foundations or in architraves.
+- Mud shelter tubes they build for protection.
+These can sometimes be seen in brick foundations or architraves.

 - Sagging floors or doors.

-- Cracked paint or plaster (termites eat away at timber they affect the structural integrity causing cracks in paint or plaster).
+- Cracked paint or plaster (as termites eat away at timber, affecting its structural integrity, it causes cracks in paint and plaster).

 Temperature and rainfall seem to have the largest impact on termite activity, followed by the house's age.
-If you stumble across a termite nest on your property, don't disturb it until you've determined an appropriate termite management plan with a qualified pest manager.
-Once disturbed, termites might abandon the area, move elsewhere and remain undetected.
+If you stumble across a termite nest on your property, don't disturb it: termites might abandon the area, move elsewhere and remain undetected.

 - Fix any moisture problems like poor drainage, leaking pipes or inadequate ventilation.

-- Check your home's surrounds – shrubs or garden beds should be well clear of the building edge and not cover weep holes (the small gaps left between bricks to let water drain out).
+- Check your home's surroundings – shrubs or garden beds should be well clear of building edges and weep holes (the small gaps left between bricks to let water drain out).

 - Keep areas under your house clear – don't store items that can reduce the ventilation space under the house.